Skip to content

 This is different from a tax credit as you receive the discount immediately.

-Note: The federal 25C tax credit for heat pumps ended December 31, 2025.
+The federal 25C tax credit ended December 31, 2025.
 Total incentives cannot exceed the project cost.
+For a full breakdown of how to stack programs, see our Colorado Heat Pump Rebates guide.

 What About HER?